Oral Minoxidil Hair Treatment

 Unlike the topical variation, low-dose oral Minoxidil requires a prescription.
 We only prescribe this medication following a detailed consultation to assess if a patient is a suitable candidate for this low-dosage treatment.

-Book a free Zoom consultation with Dr Bonaros, a leading hair loss specialist and hair transplant surgeon in Glasgow.
+To find out if oral minoxidil is right for you, book a Zoom consultation with Dr Bonaros — a leading hair loss specialist and hair transplant surgeon in Glasgow.

 How Oral Minoxidil Works

-Oral Minoxidil was originally developed in the 1970s to treat hypertension.
+Oral Minoxidil was originally developed in the 1970s to treat hypertension (high blood pressure).
 However, during the clinical trial period, researchers noted an unexpected side effect — hypertrichosis, or excessive hair growth.

 - Slows the reduction of the hair follicle size